ReadOnce Transformers: Reusable Representations of Text for Transformers: Representation Learning Experiments

 \subsection{Training Setup}

 We train the entire model on the factoid QA task to ensure that the document representations do capture factual knowledge.
 We primarily use the \squad reading-comprehension dataset~\cite{squad} containing more than 100,000 crowd-sourced factoid questions.
-We further augment this dataset with about 500,000 rule-based questions from the UnsupervisedQA(UQA) dataset~\cite{unsupervisedqa}.
-This allows increasing the size of the training dataset while also introducing question diversity.
+We further augment this dataset with about 500,000 rule-based questions from the UnsupervisedQA (UQA) dataset~\cite{unsupervisedqa}.
+This increases the size of the training dataset while also introducing question diversity.
 To avoid these automatically generated questions overwhelming training, we ensure that the same number of questions are selected from both the datasets in each batch (by duplicating \squad questions).
 In the same vein, we evaluate each model based on their performance on the \squad task.\footnote{The scores on \unsup correlate well with the scores on \squad, with close to 90 F1 for most models.}

 Unless otherwise mentioned, we use the \bart-Large model in all our experiments, and optimize the model with cross-entropy loss.
-We set the learning rate to 1e-5 for the weights initialized from the BART model, and to 1e-4 for randomly initialized newly added weights, which is shown beneficial in \citet{Peters2019KnowledgeEC}.
+We set the learning rate to 1e-5 for the weights initialized from the \bart model, and to 1e-4 for randomly initialized newly added weights, which is shown beneficial in \citet{Peters2019KnowledgeEC}.
 For other hyper-parameters, we follow \citet{lewis2019bart}.
+We ran all the experiments on RTX 8000 with 48GB GPU memory.
+All experiments did not use the complete GPU memory, e.g. experim We kept the batch size and gradient accumulation steps constant (both at 8) across different compression ratios.